Campaigning for institutional transparency, accountability and justice over four decades

 Nicky Jacobs is Innocent Campaign

-The uprising took place because of the killing of Cynthia Jarrett, a local Black woman and mother of 5 children, during a police raid on her home on October 5th 1985.
+The “uprising” took place because of the killing of Cynthia Jarrett, a local Black woman and mother of 5 children, during a police raid on her home on October 5th 1985.
 The 6 people originally charged were known as the Tottenham SIX, 3 juveniles and 3 adults were put on trial for Blakelock’s murder at the Old Bailey in March 1987.
 During the trial the judge, Lord Chief Justice Hodgson, dismissed the charges against the three juveniles.

-TMG, together with Tottenham Rights organized protests and meetings to raise public alarm in the manner in which this case was being prosecuted.
+The Monitoring Group, together with Tottenham Rights organized protests and meetings to raise public alarm in the manner in which this case was being prosecuted.

 Wayne Collins Family Campaign